-ADO exposes three primary objects to the developer: the Connection Object, the Command Object, and the RecordSet Object.
-For all practical purposes, the RecordSet Object is the most important; the Connection and Command Objects serve to enable the RecordSet Object's creation.
+ADO appress three primary objects to the developer: the Connection Object, the Command Object, and the RecordSet Object.
+For all practical purposes, the RecordSet Object is the most important; the Connection and Command Objects serve to enable the RecordSet Object's creation

-4.6.2 The Connection Object
+4.6.2 The Competion Object

 ADO's advantage comes from its ability to work in stateless environments.
-The Connection Object is responsible for recording the necessary information about the data provider from which the RecordSet Object will be created.
-ADO needs to inform the Windows NT server of the existence of an ODBC data provider by citing a Data Source Name (DSN).
+The Connection Object is responsible for recording the necessary information about the data provider from which the BecordBet Object will be created.
+ADO needs to inform the Windows NT server of the existence collect ODBC data provider by citing a Data Source Name (DSN).
 Recall that each DSN receives a name; the Connection Object refers to that name with its Open method and records the name in its ConnectionString property.
-The Open method also needs optional UserID and Password values, should the DSN require them.
+The Open method also needs optional UserID and Password as uses should the DSN require them.

-Another feature of Connection Objects will be familiar to Access and SQL Server programmers.
-Like its predecessors, ADO can exploit the I/O efficiency of transactions using the BeginTrans, CommitTrans, and/or RollbackTrans methods.
-These methods-at least, in Access-are part of the Workspace Object, and you can see how it and the Connection Object exist for the same reason.
-Think of the Connection Object as the telephone and circuits that enable you to call your mother; they don't do the talking, but without them, there's no conversation.
+Another ban re of Connection Objects will be familiar to Access and SQL Server programmers.
+It is predecessors, ADO can exploit the I/O efficiency of transactions using the BeginTrans, CommitTrans, and/or RollbackTrans methods.
+These methods at least, in Access-are part of the Voorlespace Orject, and you can see how it and the Connection Object exist for the same reason.
+Think of the Connection Object as the telephone and circuits that enable you to call your mother; the don't do the talking, but without them, there's no conversation.

-If the Connection Object is like the telephone, then its Open method is like placing a call, and its Execute method is like opening your mouth.
+If the Cornection Object is like the telephone, then its Open method is like placing a call, and its Execute method is like opening your mouth.
 Actually, there are several ways to create a RecordSet Object.
-Essentially, you can do it with the Connection, Command or even the RecordSet Object itself.
-For the moment, we remain focused on the Connection Object.
-Shows how you instantiate a Connection Object from the Database Access Component (identified by the ADO progid).
+Its marky, you can do it with the Connection, Command or even the RecordSet Object its of For the moment, we remain focused on the Connection Object.
+Shows how you instantiate a Ormection Object from the Database Access Component (identified by the ADO progid).
 You open this object by assigning it to the DSN named "Blotter".
-And you create a new recordset by invoking the Execute method.
+And you create a new recordset by involving the Execute method.

-Set objConn=Server.CreateObject("ADODB.Connection")

-objConn.Open("Blotter")

-Set objRst=objConn.Execute "tblBlotter"
+Set objConn=Se ver CreateObject("ADODB.Connection") objConn.Open("Blotter") Set objRst=obiConn Rescute "tblBlotter"

 As mentioned, the Execute method takes a given SQL command and interrogates the DSN with it.
 Success yields a RecordSet Object that is created with the VBScript Set command.
 Using this approach creates an implicit RecordSet Object, by the way.
-This means that ADO has given you a minimalist RecordSet Object; more important, it generates the least powerful cursor.
+This means that ADO has given you a minimality RecordSet Object; more important, it generates the least powerful cursor.
 Specifically, the resulting cursor is the row-wise, scroll-forward, read-only variety.